Skip to Main Content

 Copying from newspapers

 The University's basic licence from the Newspaper Licensing Agency covers copying for teaching and learning purposes from national UK newspapers and 5 regional titles.
 It does not cover foreign newspapers.
-For further information about the licence for educational establishments, please visit the NLA Media Access website.
+For further information about the licence for educational establishments, please visit the CLA Media Access website.

+Please allow a minimum of one week for your request to be fulfilled.
 Additional time may be required for content that is on loan or pending purchase by the Library.

 When digitisation is complete, you will receive an email containing a link to your digitsed copy.
-To use digitised copies in Canvas, copy the content link URL to create a module item or a hyperlink.
+To use digitised copies in Canvas, copy the content link URL to create a module item or a hyperlinkIf you request digitisation via iFind Reading, then your reading list's citation will update on completion with a link to 'View online'.
+Students will have direct access to the digital copy from the reading list.

 Terms of use for digital copies